 We cannot be certain that any of our product candidates will receive regulatory approval or be successfully commercialized even if we receive regulatory approval.
 The research, testing, manufacturing, labeling, packaging, approval, sale, marketing, distribution, import, export, adverse event reporting, storage, advertising, promotion and recordkeeping of pharmaceutical products, including antibody-based products, are, and will remain, subject to extensive regulation by the FDA and other regulatory authorities in the U.S. and other countries which may vary from one country to another.
 We are not permitted to market our product candidates in the U.S. until we receive approval of a biologics license application ("BLA") or in any foreign country until we receive the requisite approvals from the appropriate regulatory authorities in such countries for marketing authorization.
 In addition, we have not yet demonstrated our ability to complete later-stage or pivotal clinical trials for our product candidates.
-We have not submitted a BLA for any product candidate to the FDA or any comparable application to any other foreign regulatory authority.
-Obtaining approval of a BLA or similar foreign regulatory approval is an extensive, lengthy, expensive and inherently uncertain process, and the FDA or other foreign regulatory authorities may delay, limit or deny approval for many reasons, including:
+We have not submitted a BLA for any product candidate to the FDA or any comparable application to any other foreign regulatory authorities may delay, limit or deny approval for many reasons, including: